If something hasn’t happened yet in China, there are probably good reasons why.

 There was a particularly hot funeral services IPO in Hong Kong a few years ago.
 And there is a big elderly demographic argument for this business.
 About 9M Chinese die per year (note: 1M from smoking).

 But Chinese funeral companies are still conspicuously small, underdeveloped and local – with a mix of private and state-ownership.
-Even the market leaders are pretty small considering the population size.
+Even the market leaders are pretty small relative to the population size.

 - “China 2025″ – what a region transformed by Chinese consumers, companies and capital is going to look like. (#China2025)